ng256/Activation-Key/README.md

 This code creates an activation key that looks like this:
 HWAPFVNL3XG5WPO3U3SHNWRBFDWZXPTSRK2BA5U4KU1QSBDTGWPQ-OEZHVY6VM4YGAW2CFZ31SDQ6CM-IO5Y4TIMIJFJBOOGEFUQI53T1M

-As you can see, using cryptographic aggregates like aes and md5 creates keys that are too long.
+As you can see, using cryptographic aggregates like AES and MD5 creates keys that are too long.
 Such keys are not very convenient, but they provide more reliable cryptographic strength.